konstantinfarrell/hotrc/README.md

 # HotRC

-hotrc ("hot-are-see") is a nice little script that lets you add or remove an alias to/from your `.bashrc` file.
+hotrc ("hot-are-see") is a python based command line utility that lets you add or remove an alias to/from your `.bashrc` file without having to jump around between text editors, or restart the shell.

 ## Install